- Integration with Google Earth and Google 3D Warehouse

 - Difficulty in modelling some complex forms

 In an effort to expand it's ever increasing internet empire, Google purchased SketchUp in 2006 and has helped make it into the simple user friendly piece of software that it is today.
-While a "pro" version of SketchUp is available to those willing to spend some money, the free version of the software should be more than adequate for people wanting to get their feet wet in three
+While a "pro" version of SketchUp is available to those willing to spend some money, the free version of the software should be more than adequate for people wanting to get their feet wet in three dimensional modeling software.

 If you are unfamiliar with 3D modeling programs, do not let that deter you from downloading this software.
 SketchUp is simple enough for the novice but is powerful enough the architect.
 Unlike other 3D software, SketchUp uses planes to create models instead of masses.
 That means every model in SketchUp is actually a series of planes connected together.
 Because SketchUp is so simple, it tends to have difficulties modeling more complex curved forms.
 However, for someone who just wants to "unlock the architect within," SketchUp is a more than capable tool.